What to make of non-inferiority and equivalence testing with a post-specified margin?: Introduction

 It is worth noting that lack of foresight is only one reason we may have failed to have pre-specified an appropriate equivalence margin.
 Defining and justifying the equivalence margin is one of the ``most difficult issues''~\citep{hung2005regulatory} for researchers.
 If the margin we define is deemed too large, then any claim of equivalence will be considered meaningless.
 If the margin we define is somehow too small, then the probability of declaring equivalence will be substantially reduced \citep{wiens2002choosing}.
 While the margin is ideally chosen as a boundary to objectively exclude the smallest effect size of interest \citep{lakensequivalence}, these ``ideal'' boundaries can be difficult to define, and there is generally no clear consensus among stakeholders \citep{keefe2013defining}.
 Furthermore, previously agreed-upon meaningful effect sizes may be difficult to ascertain as they are rarely specified in protocols and published results \citep{djulbegovic2011optimism}.

 Suppose now that, having failed to \emph{pre}-specify an adequate equivalence margin, we define the equivalence margin \emph{post}-hoc, having already collected and observed the data.
-Given the potential consequences of interpreting data based on post-hoc decisions, it is understandable that this idea may be alarming to some (e.g., see the ``Harkonen case'' as discussed in \cite{lee2016evaluating}).
-In the biostatistics literature there are many warnings. ~\cite{hung2005regulatory} note that: ``If the margin can change depending on what has been observed [...] statistical testing of non-inferiority [or equivalence] may not be interpretable.''
+Given the potential consequences of interpreting data based on post-hoc decisions, it is understandable that this idea may be alarming to some; e.g., see the ``Harkonen case'' (as discussed in \cite{lee2016evaluating}) in which the U.S. Department of Justice prosecuted drug-maker InterMune (\emph{United States v.
+Harkonen, 2013}), for making claims based on post-hoc subgroup analyses.

+In the biostatistics literature there are many warnings about how and when to specify the equivalence margin. ~\cite{hung2005regulatory} note that: ``If the margin can change depending on what has been observed [...] statistical testing of non-inferiority [or equivalence] may not be interpretable.''
 And \cite{wiens2002choosing} observes that: ``The potential biases of defining the margin after the study should be weighed against the cost and inconvenience of better understanding the differences [between study groups].''
 Finally, the \citet{committee2001points} (the EU scientific advisory organization dealing with new human pharmaceuticals approval) notes that: ``it is prudent to specify a noninferiority margin in the protocol in order to avoid the serious difficulties that can arise from later selection.''

 Statements such as these lead one to ask the following.
 Under what circumstances would equivalence testing with a data-dependent margin ``not be interpretable?''
-What are the ``potential biases'' and ``serious difficulties'' we should consider in these, less than ideal, circumstances? \cite{walker2011understanding} stresses that defining the equivalence margin before observing the data is ``essential to maintain the type I error at the desired level'' suggesting that potential type I error inflation is the issue of concern.
+What are the ``potential biases'' and ``serious difficulties'' we should consider in these, less than ideal, circumstances? \cite{walker2011understanding} stress that defining the equivalence margin before observing the data is ``essential to maintain the type I error at the desired level'' suggesting that potential type I error inflation is the issue of concern.
 Yet this too remains unclear.
 With equivalence testing becoming more and more common for psychology researchers, these are important matters to address.